Effective Date: January 10, 2019

 How Long We Retain Your Data

 If your application for employment is successful, relevant personal data gathered during the recruitment process will be transferred to your Human Resources file (electronic and paper copies).
-At this stage, your personal data will be processed in accordance with our Employee Privacy Notice.
+At this stage, your personal data will be processed in accordance with our Employee Notice.

 Your Rights